wtfd/wtfd.github.io/index.md

-## WatchTheDocs

-Service to generate video presentation using just a text script!
+## Turn your Docs to Video!

+This service automatically generates high quality video presentations from text scripts!

+### Here is how it works:

 1. Create a transcript in Markdown
 2. Break it down to slides using special marks